JS-GodMode/Pig-game/README.md

 3. Rolling a 1 ends your turn and resets your turn's score.
 4. First player to reach 100 points wins!

+## Play

+You can play this game now on : https://js-godmode.github.io/Pig-game/

 ## Installation

 To play the Pig Game, simply clone the repository and open the `index.html` file in your browser.